-(1) The underwriting discount of 7% is not payable with respect to the shares issued to Eastern Capital Limited.
+(1) The underwriting discount of 7% is not payable with respect to the shares and/or warrants issued to Eastern Capital Limited.

-(2) The expense allowance of 1% is not payable with respect to the shares issued to Eastern Capital Limited or the shares sold upon exercise of the underwriters' over-allotment option.
+(2) The expense allowance of 1% is not payable with respect to the shares and/or warrants issued to Eastern Capital Limited or the shares and/or warrants sold upon exercise of the underwriters' over-allotment option.

-The underwriters propose to offer the shares offered by us to the public at the public offering price per share set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the shares to other securities dealers at such price less a concession of \$ per share.
+The underwriters propose to offer the shares and/or warrants offered by us to the public at the public offering price set forth on the cover of this prospectus.
+In addition, the underwriters may offer some of the shares and/or warrants to other securities dealers at such price less a concession of \$.
 After the initial offering, the public offering price and concession to dealers may be changed.